-- details about information requests we make about you to CRBs
+- details about information requests made about you to credit reporting bodies

-- information about certain overdue payments and about serious credit infringements and information about payments or subsequent arrangements in relation to either of these
+- information about overdue payments, default listings and about serious credit infringements and information about payments or subsequent arrangements in relation to either of these

-- various publicly available information like bankruptcy and credit-related court judgements
+- various publicly available information like bankruptcy and credit-related court judgments

-This information relates primarily to your dealings with other credit providers (for example, banks, other financial institutions, or other organisations that may provide you with credit in connection with their products or services).
-It may also include certain credit worthiness information that we derive from the data that we receive from a CRB.
-Sometimes we may also collect credit eligibility information about you from other credit providers.
+Credit information relates primarily to your dealings with other credit providers (for example, banks, other financial institutions, or other organisations that may provide you with credit in connection with their products or services).
+It may also include certain credit worthiness information that we derive from the data that we receive from a credit reporting body.
+Sometimes we may collect this information about you from other credit providers.

-We may disclose your credit information to CRBs.
-Those CRBs may then include that information in credit reporting information that they provide to other credit providers to assist them to assess your credit worthiness.
+We may disclose your credit information to credit reporting bodies.
+They in turn may include it in credit reporting information they provide to other credit providers to assist them to assess your credit worthiness.